 9. Social forum communities

 Reddit is the largest social media news aggregator.
-It describes itself as the front page of the internet and is enormously influential.
-Reddit has thousands of “subreddits” which are sub-sections or niches that cater to different topics and and areas of interest.
+It describes itself as the front page of the web and is enormously influential.
+Reddit has thousands of “subreddits,” which are sub-sections or niches that cater to different topics and areas of interest.
 It’s within these subreddits that you can find lots of inspiration for your next product or business idea.

-If you’re active on Reddit and pay close attention, occasionally you have come across interesting posts like this one, which asks commenters to share their best purchases for under $50.
+If you’re active on Reddit and pay close attention, occasionally you can come across interesting posts like this one, which asks commenters to share their best purchases for under $50.

 No matter which approach you take, Reddit has been and continues to be a valuable source of ecommerce business ideas and inspiration, coupled with a great and supportive community.

-Once you populate your feed, you’ll start to discover questions and answers that may inspire ecommerce business ideas.
+Once you populate your feed, you’ll start discovering questions and answers that may inspire ecommerce business ideas.
 Here are a few:

 - What is the best gift you’ve ever received?

 - What’s your favorite product?